-City of Loveland City of Fort Collins Key Themes: The current governance structure is not working Airport is an asset to the community, but governance structure makes it difficult to realize potential Support for commercial passenger service ar planned new terminal Loveland derives greater benefits from Airpothan Fort Collins Cities (and City Councils) are very different Other Comments: Differing views about prospects for air service development (e.g., likely destinations, intrastate service, ability to market Northern Colorado as destination) Disappointment in the lack of coordination and consensus on the Cities' financial contributions to the new terminal Some disappointment in virtual tower and Landline Uncertain vision (or lack of vision) about Airport's future Airport currently serves largely private interests but efforts should be made to enhance public benefit Need for more marketing and messaging about services and benefits of the Airport Fort Collins has less incentive to invest in Airport Some concern that Loveland City Council members, who do not also serve on the Airport Commission, are not fully up-to-speed on Airport matters service is a realistic goal Interest in transit hub (intercity bus, rail, etc.) Disappointment in Landline (to date), including lack of approval to bypass security screening at DEN Disappointment in virtual tower (to date), including disappointment in the lack of a contingency plan if virtual tower is not approved Disappointment in process for new hangar development, including lack of competitive solicitation Concern that City Council is not provided regular and adequate information Concern that differences in how Cities operate (coupled with the structure of the IGA) give Loveland greater control over management of Airport Concern that Airport currently is serving
+City of Loveland City of Fort Collins Key Themes: The current governance structure is not working Airport is an asset to the community, but governance structure makes it difficult to realize potential Support for commercial passenger service and planned new terminal Loveland derives greater benefits from Airport than Fort Collins Cities (and City Councils) are very different Key Themes: 1.
+Current governance structure is not working 2.
+City of Loveland has greater control/influence 3.
+Cities (and city councils) are very different 4.
+Uncertain vision for Airport (perhaps lack of vision) Other Comments: Differing views about prospects for air service development (e.g., likely destinations, intrastate service, ability to market Northern Colorado as destination) Disappointment in the lack of coordination and consensus on the Cities' financial contributions to the new terminal Some disappointment in virtual tower and Landline Uncertain vision (or lack of vision) about Airport's future Airport currently serves largely private interests but efforts should be made to enhance public benefit Need for more marketing and messaging about services and benefits of the Airport Fort Collins has less incentive to invest in Airport Some concern that Loveland City Council members, who do not also serve on the Airport Commission, are not fully up-to-speed on Airport matters Other comments: Lack of confidence that commercial passenger service is a realistic goal Interest in transit hub (intercity bus, rail, etc.) Disappointment in Landline (to date), including lack of approval to bypass security screening at DEN Disappointment in virtual tower (to date), including disappointment in the lack of a contingency plan if virtual tower is not approved Disappointment in process for new hangar development, including lack of competitive solicitation Concern that City Council is not provided regular and adequate information Concern that differences in how Cities operate (coupled with the structure of the IGA) give Loveland greater control over management of Airport Concern that Airport currently is serving largely private interests (who may not be paying their fair share) and belief that public benefits of Airport should be maintained and